amcvey1219/amcvey1219.github.io/_pages/about.md

 - Presidential Award for Academic Excellence (2019)(Elementary School)

 # Personal Projects
-**Java Game Project (2022 - 2023)**
-- Created a platform game with death, point, and moving functions in Java Eclipse IDE for Java Fundamentals class.
-- \>90%

 **Programming Portfolio Project (Present)**
 - Making a to-do list application in Java Eclipse IDE to add to my professional portfolio